 Rice is a staple food in the Philippines, forming a crucial part of the Filipino diet and contributing significantly to the country's agricultural sector.
 It provides not only food security but also a source of income for millions of farmers.
 In recent years, the government's policies have aimed at addressing the challenges in rice production and supply through various reforms.
 One of the key legislations introduced is the Rice Tariffication Law, which replaced quantitative import restrictions on rice with tariffs.
 This law aims to liberalize rice importation and stabilize domestic prices for consumers.
 The implementation of this policy served as the focus of this study, specifically analyzing its impact on the income of local farmers in Calagbangan, Sipocot, Camarines Sur.

 The purpose of this study was to examine how the Rice Tariffication Law has impacted the income of local rice farmers in Calagbangan, Sipocot, Camarines Sur.
-By analyzing their experiences and income trends before and after the laws implementation, the study aimed to provide insights into the challenges faced by smallholder farmers and to contribute to ongoing discussions about agricultural policy reforms in the Philippines.
+By analyzing their experiences and income trends before and after the law’s implementation, the study aimed to provide insights into the challenges faced by smallholder farmers and to contribute to ongoing discussions about agricultural policy reforms in the Philippines.

 Statement of the Problem